TonyKaravasilev/CryptoMananaDocs/docs/secure-data-services.md

 *Note: Because each of the above methods has multiple parameters, please look them up at [the technical documentation](../api/classes/CryptoManana.Utilities.TokenGenerator.html){:target="_blank"} page.*

-&nbsp;&nbsp;&nbsp;&nbsp;This type of component has multiple public constant available:
+&nbsp;&nbsp;&nbsp;&nbsp;This type of component has multiple public constants available:

 ```php
 /**